CounterpartyXCP/Documentation/Developer_Guide/protocol_specification.rst

 divisible to eight decimal places.
 Assets also come with descriptions, which may be changed at any time.

-Assets may be ‘callable’: callable assets may be forcibly ‘called back’ by their present issuer, after their *call date*, for their *call price* (in XCP), these values being set at the time of the asset’s first issuance.

-Callable assets may be called back after their call date has been first passed by a block in the blockchain.

-Call prices are specified to six decimal place of precision, and are a ratio of XCP and the unit (not satoshis) of the callable asset.

 Quantities, Prices, Fractions
 -----------------------------